Head and Shoulders Bottom

 Key points include:

 AT&T (T) formed a head and shoulders bottom with a flat neckline.
-The shoulders are a bit shallow, but the neckline and head are well-pronounced.
+The shoulders are slightly shallow, but the neckline and head are well-pronounced.

 Key points include:

 Head and Shoulder Bottoms are among the most common and reliable reversal formations.
 It is important to remember that they occur after a downtrend and usually mark a major trend reversal when complete.
-While it is preferable that the left and right shoulders be symmetrical, it is not an absolute requirement.
+While the left and right shoulders should be symmetrical, it is not an absolute requirement.
 Shoulders can be of different widths and heights.

 Remember that technical analysis is more of an art than a science.
 Finding the perfect pattern may take a long time.